MathieuNls/bianca/bianca.md

 To measure the similarity between pairs of commits, we need to decide on the value of $\alpha$.
 One possibility would be to test for all possible values of $\alpha$ and pick the one that provides best accuracy (F$_1$-measure).
 The ROC (Receiver Operating Characteristic) curve can then be used to display the performance of BIANCA with different values of $\alpha$.
 Running experiments with all possible $\alpha$ turned out to be computationally demanding given the large number of commits.
 Testing with all the different values of $\alpha$ amounts to 4e10 comparisons.

 To address this, we randomly selected a sample of 1% commits from our dataset and checked the results by varying $\alpha$ from 1 to 100%.
 Figure \ref{fig:alpha-deter} shows the results.
 As we can see, there is a tradeoff between precision and recall, however, after the $\alpha$ = 35% point, we see a drop in recall; hence, we set $\alpha$ = 35% in our experiments.

-It should also be noted that in clone detection work a threshold of around 30% is considered an adequate threshold above which two code blocks are deemed to be clones, especially for clones of Type 3, which contain added or deleted code statements [@Roy2008; @Cordy2011].
+\red{While $\alpha$ = 35\% is not a general rule in clone detection work a threshold of around 30\% is considered an adequate by NICAD according to their user manual.
+This is espacially true for Type 3 clones which contain added or deleted code statements.}

+[@Roy2008; @Cordy2011].

 With $\alpha$ = 35%, the experiments took nearly three months to run on 48 Amazon VPS (Virtual Private Server) running in parallel (4e8 comparisons).

 ## Evaluation Measures